CatOfTheCannals/emergent_misalignment_circuits/research_log.md

 This analysis revealed fundamental position-dependency issues in the steering approach and provided clear technical direction for resolution.

 --------------------------------
-Wednesday 8th January 2025: Position-Agnostic LoRA Feature Steering Implementation
+Wednesday 10th September 2025: Position-Agnostic LoRA Feature Steering Implementation

 ## Goals and Initial Hypotheses